ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on learning publicly as a skill.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on the comedy of pretending to know more.

 ---